-3 credits (20 clinical hours) Design, adaptation and preparation of instructional materials using graphics, transparency production, video equipment, computer authoring software, mounting and laminating processes,
+3 credits (20 clinical hours) Design, adaptation and preparation of instructional materials using graphics, transparency pro-duction, video equipment, computer authoring software, mounting and laminating processes, photography and other procedures.

-ORGANIZING AND SUPERVISING EDUCATIONAL MEDIA PROGRAMS Prerequisite: 310 or permission of the instructor.
-Procedures for planning, organizing and evaluation educational media programs including media facilities and services.

-INTRODUCTION TO INSTRUCTIONAL COMPUTING Examines the use of word processing, spread sheets, databases, graphics, telecommunica-tions and authoring software in both educational and business settings and evaluates instructional and applications software.

-590,1,2 WORKSHOP Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units.

-EDUCATIONAL INSTITUTES 1-4 credits Special course designed as in-service upgrading programs, frequently provided with the support of curriculum units.

-PHILOSOPHIES OF EDUCATION Examination of basic philosophical problems underlying broad educational questions that confront society.
-Provides foundation for understanding of questions of modern society and education.

-602 COMPARATIVE AND INTERNATIONAL EDUCATION 3 credits Comparative study of selected national school systems with reference to forces that shape their characteristics.
-Different theoretical approaches used in study of comparative education

-TOPICAL SEMINAR IN THE CULTURAL FOUNDATIONS OF EDUCATION (May be repeated for a total of six credits) Issues and subjects related to study of educational institutions, theories and/or ideas.
-Different topics will be offered from section to section.

-PLANNING FOR TECHNOLOGYPrerequisite: 520 or permission of instructor.
+- INTRODUCTION TO INSTRUCTIONAL COMPUTING 3 credits Examines the use of word processing, spread sheets, databases, graphics, telecommunica-tions and authoring software in both educational and business settings and evaluates instruc-520 tional and applications software. - 590,1,2 WORKSHOP 1-3 credits Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units. - PHILOSOPHIES OF EDUCATION 600 3 credits Examination of basic philosophical problems underlying broad educational questions that confront society.
+Provides foundation for understanding of questions of modern society and education. - COMPARATIVE AND INTERNATIONAL EDUCATION 602 3 credits Comparative study of selected national school systems with reference to forces that shape their characteristics.
+Different theoretical approaches used in study of comparative education also investigated. - TOPICAL SEMINAR IN THE CULTURAL FOUNDATIONS OF EDUCATION 604 (May be repeated for a total of six credits) issues and subjects related to study of education-al institutions, theories and/or ideas.
+Different topics will be offered from section to section. - PLANNING FOR TECHNOLOGY 614 Prerequisite: 520 or permission of instructor.
 Emphasizes the process of planning for the use of technology in the school.
-Includes plans for faculty support and alternative arrangements of computer set ups.

-ADULT EDUCATION Survey course for teachers and administrators.
-Historical background including influences and their relation to developments in the field.
-Emphasis on background and social value of current programs.

-PSYCHOLOGY OF INSTRUCTION FOR TEACHING AND LEARNING3 credits Prerequisite: 210/211 or equivalent.
-Current theories and research in the areas of cognition and learning, development, and motivation that underlay approaches to teaching in any context.

-SEMINAR: EDUCATIONAL PSYCHOLOGY 3 credits (May be repeated for a total of six credits.
+Includes plans for faculty support and alternative arrangements - of computer set ups.
+PSYCHOLOGY OF INSTRUCTION FOR TEACHING AND LEARNING 620 3 credits Prerequisite: 210/211 or equivalent.
+Current theories and research in the areas of cognition and learning, development, and motivation that underlay approaches to teaching in any context. - 624 SEMINAR: EDUCATIONAL PSYCHOLOGY 3 credits Semimari: EDUCATIONAL PSYCHOLOGY (May be repeated for a total of six credits.
 Prerequisite: 250 or equivalent.
-In-depth study of research in selected areas of learning, development, evaluation and motivation.
+In-depth study of research in selected areas of learning, development, evaluation and motivation. - FUNDAMENTAL IN E-LEARNING 629 - The nature, purpose, history and philosophy of e-learning will be explored through examina-tion of associated trends and issues.
+Establishment of a learning community will be addressed in the face-to-face course component.
+E-learning course/certificate overviews will be discussed. be discussed. - TOPICAL SEMINAR IN COMPUTER-BASED EDUCATION 630

-TOPICAL SEMINAR IN COMPUTER-BASED EDUCATION (May be repeated for a total of six credits.
+(May be repeated for a total of six credits.
 Prerequisite: 420/520.
 Advanced topics related to development, implementation, research and evaluation in C.B.E.
-Student involvement emphasized, required.
+Student involvement empha-sized, required.
 Knowledge of programming language recommended.

+INSTRUCTIONAL DESIGN 631

-INSTRUCTIONAL DESIGN The theory and practice of Instructional Design (ID) is a systematic approach to the analysis, design, development, evaluation, and implementation of effective instruction
+3 credits The theory and practice of Instructional Design (ID) is a systematic approach to the analysis, design, development, evaluation, and implementation of effective instruction.

-WEB-BASED LEARNING SYSTEMS 3 credits The purpose of this course is to help students become proficient in the design and develop ment of web-based learning systems for training and education.
+WEB-BASED LEARNING SYSTEMS 632

+3 credits The purpose of this course is to help students become proficient in the design and develop-ment of web-based learning systems for training and education.